 The whole of Italy has been faced with an unprecedented situation: the Covid-19 health emergency has changed our lives, putting us all to the test.
 In the face of this challenge, we have joined forces and made our skills available to respond hand in hand with the rest of the country.

-During a global emergency such as this, we must mobilize all available resources to overcome the challenge we face.
+During a global emergency such as this, we must mobilise all available resources to overcome the challenge we face.
 We at Eni are honoured to be able to contribute to trying to find solutions for this challenge for humanity.